MicrosoftDocs/azure-video-indexer/azure-video-indexer/multi-language-identification-transcription.md

 ### Model output

-The model will retrieve all of the languages detected in the video in one list
+The model retrieves all of the languages detected in the video in one list

 ```json
 "sourceLanguage": null,